ashwani8090/react-input-glow/Readme.md

 ## Usage

-To use the React Floating Input Component, you should import the `FloatingInputProps` interface from 'react' and use it to define the props for your input field.
+To use the React Input Glow Component, you should import the `FloatingInputProps` interface from 'react' and use it to define the props for your input field.
 Here's an example of how to use it:

 ```jsx
 import React from 'react';